Thunde7/CSVDB/README.md

 # CSVDB

-SQL interpreter using python
+SQL interpreter using python;

-basicly, taking an sql code and doing what is says;
+basiclly, taking an sql code and doing what is says;

-using python
+using python;

-yeah thats it
+yeah thats it;

 our current TODO list: